Randomized methods for dynamical low-rank approximation: Introduction

 \subsection{Contributions and outline}

 As discussed in the previous section, the numerical issues due to the small singular values have been addressed by several numerical integrators.
 However, the low-rank integration of stiff differential equations is still challenging as they impose strong stepsize restrictions.
 Robust integrators based on exponential methods have been proposed in~\cite{ostermann2019convergence,carrel2023projected}, but they are limited to stiff differential equations with a Sylvester-like structure, and little is known for the low-rank integration of stiff differential equations with more general structures.
-The analysis of BUG-based methods \cite{ceruti2022unconventional,ceruti2024parallel,kusch2024second} and projected Runge--Kutta methods \cite{kieri2019projection} rely on the Lipschitz constant of the function of the vector field and have large hidden constants which are also observed numerically.
+The analysis of BUG-based methods \cite{ceruti2022unconventional,ceruti2024parallel,kusch2024second} and projected Runge--Kutta methods \cite{kieri2019projection} rely on the Lipschitz constant of the function of the vector field, implying large hidden constants which can be numerically observed.

 The idea of bringing randomization to the dynamical low-rank approximation has been recently studied in~\cite{lam2024randomized} where they propose randomized low-rank Runge--Kutta methods.
 The key idea of these methods is to use randomization (with the generalized Nyström formula) within explicit Runge--Kutta schemes to limit the rank growth in the stages.
 By doing so, they avoid the computation of projections onto the tangent space, which makes the schemes robust to the presence of small singular values, and in some cases more robust than the projected Runge--Kutta methods proposed in~\cite{kieri2019projection}.
 However, the approach is currently limited to explicit Runge--Kutta schemes and, as a consequence, the convergence depends again on the Lipschitz constant of the vector field, leading to large hidden constants when applied to stiff differential equations.
-In contrast to the projector-splitting and BUG integrators, low-rank explicit Runge--Kutta methods do not present a decomposition into substeps, which reduces the potential for parallelization and requires to implement these methods from scratch.
+In contrast to the projector-splitting and BUG integrators, low-rank explicit Runge--Kutta methods do not present a decomposition into substeps, which reduces the potential for parallelization.